Updated: Feb 8

 I know this one is hard for us INFJs, but there are lots of ways to connect that aren’t in person.

-Let me take a moment to put in a shameless plug here… I’m in the process of creating a community for INFJs and I want you to be a part of it.
-This will be an AMAZING place of us to connect and get advice and encouragement from people just like us who understand us.
-You can sign up to be notified when it launches (very soon) here.
+Let me take a moment to put in a shameless plug here… I’ve created a community for INFJs and I want you to be a part of it.
+This is an AMAZING place of us to connect and get advice and encouragement from people just like us who understand us.
+Check it out here.

 Facebook is a great place to connect with people.
 You can find groups of people who are interested in just about anything.
 It’s still a bit intimidating to comment and message people, but it’s so much easier for me to do that than to talk to them in person.